top of page

 The Demise of WICD, NewsChannel 15

-No matter how hard to try to gain success there are sometimes outside influences that can determine your fate.
-In this case, there were a number of hurdles placed on the path of WICD even before it went on the air which would determine its eventual outcome.
-The WICD staff members from its history all the way through its last days were all hard-working professionals, those in front of the camera as well as those behind.
-In 2015 ownership decided to pull the plug on the operation of WICD as a "full-service television station" making it a satellite repeater for WICS.
-Both stations, WICS and WICD are identified now as "NewsChannel 20" on all of their branding and promotional content, although WICD still is identified as "15" (its LCN) for those receiving it off-the-air or on satellite TV.
+No matter how hard you try to gain success, outside influences can sometimes determine your fate.
+In this case, many hurdles were placed on the path of WICD even before it went on the air, which would determine its eventual outcome.
+The WICD staff members from its history through its last days were all hard-working professionals, those in front of the camera and those behind.
+In 2015, ownership decided to pull the plug on the operation of WICD as a "full-service television station," making it a satellite repeater for WICS.
+WICS and WICD stations are now identified as "NewsChannel 20" on their branding and promotional content.
+However, WICD is still recognized as "15" (its virtual channel number) for those receiving it off-the-air or on satellite TV.
 A most confusing situation.

-The east-central Illinois community relied on WICD to be an "alternative" television news source.
-The reach of WICD had just increased with the addition of DISH® coverage throughout the market allowing more rural viewers to watch the station (WICD was never seen by DirectTV® viewers).
-But, now the dominant central Illinois heritage TV station WCIA would no longer have head-to-head competition with WICD turning those former WICD viewers potentially into WCIA viewers during the typical TV news times for mornings and at 5, 6, and 10 each evening.
+The east-central Illinois community relied on WICD as an "alternative" television news source.
+The reach of WICD had just increased with the addition of DISH® coverage throughout the market, allowing more rural viewers to watch the station (DirectTV® viewers never saw WICD).
+But, now, the dominant central Illinois heritage TV station WCIA would no longer have head-to-head competition with WICD, turning those former WICD viewers potentially into WCIA viewers during the typical TV news times for mornings and at 5, 6, and 10 each evening.
 For those in east-central Illinois who didn't like WCIA, the only alternative would be WAND, which benefited from NewsChannel 15's demise.

-The culture established at WICS by Milton Friedland set the tone of what diminished the value of the full-powered east central Illinois major network affiliate for years to come.
-It started during the very early days of introducing the Champaign TV station (then WCHU) as a low-powered station.
-WCHU could only be viewed by those within a 15-mile radius and that established the way viewers perceived the station.
-It gave everyone associated at WCHU a "Cinderella" complex and would continue for years throughout its years with the call letters of WICD as well.
-Rebroadcasting the less than dependable off-air signal of WICS during the 1960s and 70s also brought substandard technical standards to WCHU's viewers.
+The culture established at WICS by Milton Friedland set the tone of what diminished the value of the full-powered East Central Illinois major network affiliate for years to come.
+It started in the early days of introducing the Champaign TV station (then WCHU) as a low-powered station.
+WCHU could only be viewed by those within a 15-mile radius, establishing how viewers perceived the station.
+It gave everyone associated with WCHU a "Cinderella" complex and would continue for years throughout its years with the call letters of WICD as well.
+Rebroadcasting the less-than-dependable off-air signal of WICS during the 1960s and 70s also brought substandard technical standards to WCHU's viewers.

-The Champaign-Urbana, Danville area, and its strong agriculture, industrial, and manufacturing base as well as a growing medical center, community colleges, and of course the state's namesake, the University of Illinois was evidently not enough to warrant a major investment in an NBC affiliated television property.
-Plains TV didn't put their best product forward to compete with WCIA.
-In fact, its very existence as a low-powered facility denied many east central Illinois viewers NBC color programming from the years of 1960 to 1967, a situation which certainly created a public relations nightmare for the Champaign station during that era.
+The Champaign-Urbana, Danville area, and its strong agriculture, industrial, and manufacturing base, as well as a growing medical center, community colleges, and, of course, the state's namesake, the University of Illinois, was not enough to warrant a major investment in an NBC affiliated television property.
+Plains TV didn't put its best product forward to compete with WCIA.
+Its very existence as a low-powered facility denied many East Central Illinois viewers NBC color programming from 1960 to 1967, which created a public relations nightmare for the Champaign station during that era.

 WICD Repacking